 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, and therefore would be the parents’ first point of contact.
 If further support is required the class teacher liaises with the SENCo for further advice and support.
-This may involve working alongside outside agencies such as Behaviour Support Service, Health and Social Services.
+This may involve working alongside outside agencies such as the Inclusion Service or Health and Social Services.

 - We teach children about their own well-being through our PSHE curriculum in class time and assemblies.

 - As a school we follow a Restorative Justice approach to behaviour management.
 We have a positive approach to behaviour with a clear rewards system that is followed by all staff and pupils.
 We use Enrichment Time as a reward for good behaviour throughout the week.
 Please see our Behaviour Policy for more details (on the school website).

 - What specialist services and expertise are available at or accessed by the setting school?

 - As a school we work closely with a number of outside agencies which provide specialist services which provide us with support and advice to help meet a child’s needs.
 These include Educational Psychologists, Inclusion Service, Speech and Language Therapists, Occupational Therapists, School Nurse, Paediatricians, Primary Jigsaw, CAMHS, and Social Workers.
 We also work with Nick Dux, a resilience coach, who works across the school every fortnight.

 - What training are the staff supporting children and young people with SEND had or are having?

 - As a whole school we have received training in supporting children with ADHD, Autistic Spectrum Conditions & Attachment.
 We have also received training in the Restorative Justice approach to Behaviour Management.